TechKln/global-toolkit/README.md

 Key:
 - (x) - *x* stands for the primary area of use
-- 💸- Paid (No free subscription)
+- 💸 - Paid (No free subscription)
-- 🆓- Free (is FREE but can include paid subscriptions)
+- 🆓 - Free (is FREE but can include paid subscriptions)
+- 🔖 - If Free, runs adds
-- 📌- Location restricted
+- 📌 - Location restricted
-- 🕸- Available on the web
+- 🕸 - Available on the web
-- 📱- Mobile app
+- 📱 - Mobile app
-- 🖥- Desktop
+- 🖥 - Desktop
+- 📲 - PWA*

 ## Social media
 - [Twitter](https://twitter.com)